whosdustin/whosdustin/README.md

 I'm Dustin, a frontend engineer @ Meredith Corp.

-- 🔭 I’m currently working on umm.cool (on the side) an alternative static site cms.
-- 🌱 I’m currently learning Strapi and Sapper
+- 🌱 I’m currently learning Solana and Rust
 - 📫 How to reach me: @whos_dustin on twitter
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I nevet